alpez22/inclass-projects/CS537/README.md

 CS537 - Introduction to Operating Systems is an advanced computer science course at UW-Madison under the software and hardware computer science umbrella.
 Within this folder I have several coding projects in C that I completed individually.
-I am currently enrolled in this course.